brillout/wildcard-api/docs/rpc.md

 RPC is schmelass whereas REST/GraphQL uses a schema.
 This schema acts as a rigid long-term contract between frontend and backend.

-Such rigid long-term contract is required for APIs consumed by third parties and can be beneficial in enabling large frontend and backend teams to work independently of each other.
+Such rigid long-term contract is required for APIs consumed by third parties.
+It can also be beneficial in enabling large frontend and backend teams to work independently of each other.

 For prototyping,
-and in general for a frontend and backend developed hand-in-hand, RPC is simpler, faster, and more flexible.
+and in general for a frontend developed hand-in-hand with the backend, RPC is simpler, faster to develop, more flexible, more performant, and more powerful.

 <br/>